Peace Corps staff member works to improve support of Deaf Volunteers

 After you completed your service in Kenya, you became a Peace Corps Response Volunteer in Guyana.
 Why did you make that choice?

 I really didn’t want to return to the United States, and I enjoyed living, working, and traveling overseas.
 The opportunity for Guyana happened at exactly the right time.
 I finished my service in Kenya in December of 2010, and started the very next month in Guyana.

 I was particularly excited because the position gave me the opportunity to work at a government ministry level, something I wish I could’ve done in Kenya.
 Personally, I think the Peace Corps should offer more opportunities for highly experienced Volunteers to work at the ministry level.
 Many education ministries across the world are very top down, meaning that the best location to effect reforms is within those bureaus.

 I worked with the ministry to modify the national curriculum to eliminate bias against Deaf language learners and ensure they were taught in Guyana Sign Language as their primary modality of communication and instruction.
 I provided in-service training to teachers of the Deaf and visited some remote locations to provide sensitization classes and assess students there.

 As a DHH Volunteer, what special skills or perspective did you bring to your Peace Corps services?

 In many cultures, disability or deafness is viewed as moral failing on the part of the parents—a sign that they were being punished by God for their sins or that witchcraft was involved.
 I observed that some people had internalized disability as perhaps unique to Africa or to their ethnic group.

-In my work and travels across the world, I encountered many people who were shocked or amazed that someone like me—a 6 foot 4 inch, 240lbs, white American male—could not only be Deaf, but also be a Deaf person in a position of influence.
+In my work and travels across the world, I encountered many people who were shocked or amazed that someone like me—a 6-foot-4, 240 pound, white, American male—could not only be Deaf, but also be a Deaf person in a position of influence.